 Introduction

 Hi everyone!
 In this blog post I will be detailing how we solved the problem of levels of detail for geometry and materials in our graphics framework Breda, which was needed for our next-gen benchmark Evolve.
-For this post I will focus on the more traditional solution that we went with, but we have also been experimenting with systems such as Nanite which you can read about here.
+For this post I will focus on the more traditional solution to LODs that we went with, but we have also been experimenting with systems such as Nanite which you can read about here.
 Code samples are in Rust and HLSL.

 Why do we need LODs?

 Evolve is a next-gen benchmark capable of measuring various aspects of your GPU to indicate how well it will perform in modern game-like workloads.
-As such, we need to closely mimic what games are doing and LODs are generally present in most engines in some form or another.
+As such, we need to closely mimic what games are doing and LODs are generally present in most engines in one form or another.

 Another reason for LODs is the increased scene complexity in Evolve, which caused us to exceed our polygon budget for mobile hardware.
 LODs helped reduce the triangle count to meet our performance target for both ray-tracing and rasterization.

-We also faced performance issues on mobile when most meshes in the scene had a specular layer, which in turn cause more rays to be traced and expensive ReSTIR Reflections passes to run.
+We also faced performance issues on mobile when most materials in the scene had a specular layer, which in turn cause more rays to be traced and expensive ReSTIR Reflections passes to run.
 While expensive, the rough reflections at a distance were barely noticeable on low upscaled resolutions.
 LODs offered a solution here, as we could still keep the reflective layers when close to a mesh, while falling back to the cheaper to evaluate materials from afar.

 The Asset Pipeline

-files.
-Here we can specify the source assets for each LOD, as well as how much of the screen should be covered before transitioning.
+The system starts offline when we define meshes in our workspace in various yaml files.
+Here we can specify the source assets for each LOD, as well as how much of the screen should be covered by this mesh before transitioning.
 These files are automatically generated by a python script that exports our scenes from the editor as separate GLTF files.

 scenes: